This article may contain compensated links. See our full disclosure here

 If you can time your visit around a truffle festival, it will be a highlight of your trip to Italy.
 A number of fairs or sagre (food festivals) and buyers markets are held throughout the year but most take place in fall or autumn.
 Truffle festivals showcase this prized foodstuff, and they are usually devoted to a particular type of truffle.

 The International White Truffle Fair of Alba lasts for almost a month, and is held from early October to early November.
 At the heart of this fair is the World Truffle Market, the perfect place to sample and purchase truffles.
 There are also chef demonstrations, wine pairings and even a dedicated children’s truffle pavilion.
-This is the best known fair with international buyers visiting from all over the world keen try the famous Magnatum Pico.
+This is the best-known fair with international buyers visiting from all over the world keen to try the famous Magnatum Pico.
+We visit the White Truffle Fair on our Fall Piedmont Trip.

 Acqualagna in Le Marche has not one but three truffle festivals.
 In winter there is a regional black truffle fair, held in late February.
 Later in the year is the regional black summer truffle fair in late July.
 The most popular is the National White Truffle Fair, which runs for two weeks during late October and early November.